brady-alchemy/aa-sdk-staging/site/smart-accounts/sponsoring-gas.md

 :::

 Congratulations!
-You've set up a gas sponsorship using Alchemy's Gas Manager and are now sponsoring user operations seamlessly.
+You've successfully sponsored gas for a user operation by creating a Gas Manager Policy, defining policy rules, linking your policy to the provider, and submitting a user operation.